ahmadawad2084-dot/Arduino-Projects/README.md

-# Arduino Uno R3 — Components & Project Documentation
+# Arduino Uno R3 — Project Documentation

 I'm learning how to use the Arduino Uno and various components.
 This repository is my personal documentation as I progress and complete projects.